roelkok/Kinect-VFX-Graph/README.md

 ## How to use

 Add the _Kinect VFX_ prefab to your scene.
 In your VFX Graph, use the _KinectPointCloudMap_ render texture as input for a 'Set Position From Map' node.
+The color data for each depth point is available in the _KinectColorMap_ render texture.

 Alternatively you can use the _Kinect VFX Mapped_ prefab instead.
-This does the same as the _Kinect VFX_ prefab but the internal workings are different.
+This does also depth mapping like the _Kinect VFX_ prefab but the internal workings are different.
 The positional accurancy should be slightly better but I had better performance with the _Kinect VFX_ prefab.

 ## TODO

 - Improve the positional accuracy of the mapped points.
-- Add color stream of Kinect